-We all know how much I love soccer.
-To me it’s the beautiful game because anyone can play it almost anywhere.
+We all know how much I enjoy soccer/football.
+It’s the beautiful game because anyone can play it almost anywhere.
 Young and old, good or not-so-good and even with one leg.
 I remember seeing a video of guys in Africa playing with one leg and a crutch.
 You can play on grass, a street, sand, a basketball or tennis court, on turf, in snow or rain, when it is 108 degrees or windy, indoor or outdoor.
 If anything can bring people from all races and beliefs it’s the beautiful game, which has many names.
 Whether you call it futbol, soccer or football it’s all the beautiful game.

 True world class competition